 Car Parking: Blue Badge Holders

-Crystal Palace Football Club completed a comprehensive building programme at Selhurst Park stadium which improved our stadium accessibility, facilities for supporters with disabilities and substantially increased the number of wheelchair bays and easy access seating for all supporters.
+Crystal Palace Football Club completed a comprehensive building programme at Selhurst Park stadium which improved stadium accessibility, facilities for disabled supporters and substantially increased the number of wheelchair bays and easy access seating for all supporters.

 The measures provide better facilities for all spectators with accessibility needs and were devised in consultation with the club’s Disabled Supporters Association, the Premier League and Palace for Life Foundation.